-A fairly light artificial leaf that uses sunlight to create fuel could be used to end the scarcity of land available to absorb solar energy, and the abuse of land that would otherwise be usable for agriculture (albeit goes strong).
+A light enough artificial leaf that uses sunlight to create fuel could be used to end the scarcity of land available to absorb solar energy, and the overuse of land otherwise usable for agriculture (although agrivoltaics it's going strong).

 Unlike photovoltaics, solar cells convert sunlight into fuel rather than electricity.
 Researchers have long sought to replicate photosynthesis in plants with a synthetic process that uses carbon dioxide, water and sunlight to produce fuel.
 Today, however, existing technology is still inefficient or too complicated, so much so that it is confined to the mainland, where space is limited.